 - Whether and how to support the traffic transmission between the UE and computing nodes.

-- How to collect and manage the status information of computing resource from computing nodes.
+- How to collect and manage the status information of computing resource from computing nodes, and how to expose the information to an authorized 3rd party.

-- Whether and how to define the computing e.g., bandwidth, processing latency.
+- Whether and how to define the QoS for computing services e.g., bandwidth, processing latency.

+- How to guarantee the QoS for computing service during UE mobility.